 - Fishing & Aquaculture: Climate adaptation solutions in fisheries and aquaculture, including adaptive MPAs.Ports &

-Note: Maritime Industries (Greening ports and shipping and decarbonizing other maritime industries) has now been folded into the other three groups.
+Note: Maritime Industries (Greening ports and shipping and decarbonizing other maritime industries) was folded into the other three groups.

 Breakout Sessions Signup Sheet:

 Click here for the Breakout Session Sign-up Sheet